Tancred of Sicily: Early career

+In royal service, Tancred also acted as magnus comestabulus and magister iustitiarius of Apulia and the Terra di Lavoro.
+In the early 1180s he presided over or coordinated provincial courts in Bari, Barletta, and elsewhere, receiving royal orders, convening proceedings, and overseeing investigations and enforcement.
+These activities show that he was deeply embedded in the mainland government of the kingdom before his accession in 1189.

 In 1174, a large fleet, led by Tancred on behalf of William II, sailed to Egypt and briefly besieged the city of Alexandria.
 The Sicilians realised that their expected allies would not be coming (due to King Amalric I of Jerusalem's death) and with Saladin's army approaching they returned to their ships and sailed home.

 As William II was heirless, Tancred had a chance to claim the throne; to prevent this, in October 1184 William released his aunt Constance from monastery, approved her marriage and designated her as his heir.

 In June 1185, Tancred led a huge Sicilian fleet of 300 ships under the command of Richard, Count of Acerra his brother-in-law to Durazzo to attack the core of the Byzantine Empire.
 In August, surrounded by navy and army, Thessaloniki was occupied and looted.
 The Sicilian army was then heavily damaged by the army of the Byzantine emperor Isaac II and was annihilated on the way back to the Balkans, while the fleet of Tancred returned to Sicily unharmed.

 In June 1186, Tancred and Margaritus of Brindisi led the Norman fleet to Cyprus, whose Byzantine governor, Isaac Comnenus, had rebelled against Isaac II.
 They swiftly defeated the expeditionary force which Isaac II had sent against the rebels, capturing 70 warships.
 Margaritus was later made Count of Zakynthos, Cephalonia, and Ithaki.